 Higher Engagement

 We don’t use a formal appraisal system.
-Instead, our managers meet and regularly interact with everyone reporting to them.
+Instead, our managers meet and regularly interact with everyone they supervise.
 Since we use agile methodologies, our self-managed teams ensure that every team member gets recognition and feedback.
 The informal communication of a non-hierarchical organisation creates natural support networks where every person is seen and valued.
-We also try to add a fair amount of fun to how we work and even outside work.
+We also strive to incorporate a fair amount of fun into our work and personal lives.

 More Flexibility

-We recognise that people have different needs, and we try to understand these.
-Young people may not mind working extra hours monitoring the client’s system during late evenings.
+We recognise that people have different needs, and we strive to understand these.
+Young people may not mind working extra hours to monitor the client’s system during late evenings.
 Additional income or time off may motivate them more.
-Employees with children may value regular work hours, a work-from-home option, or bringing children to the office.
+Employees with children may value regular work hours, a work-from-home option, or the flexibility to bring their children to the office.
 Higher autonomy and flexibility are the primary reasons for our low employee attrition rate.

 Constant Learning

 When new employees join our company directly from college, they undergo formal training initially.
-However, we generally don’t believe that classroom or formal training is the best way to learn.
-Instead, learning happens all the time, mainly on the job.
+However, we generally do not believe that classroom or formal training is the most effective way to learn.
+Instead, learning occurs constantly, primarily on the job.
 We organise tech groups to ensure our staff continuously acquire new knowledge and competence.
-These groups jointly study and research a topic and build proof of concepts.
+These groups jointly study and research a topic, building proof of concepts.
 After learning the area, they present what they have learned to their colleagues.
-It is also essential that staff have the opportunity to rotate and get exposure to new technologies over the years.
+It is also essential that staff have the opportunity to rotate and gain exposure to new technologies over time.

 Making a difference